Anchorsify/Anchorsify.github.io/_summons/Bird.md

 Amahou may use the Move and Search actions without spending any of its Summoner's AP.

 **Crush** *(Speed 12, 10 AP)*
 Usable while on the ground.
 This may only be used while someone is Pinned by the Amahaou.
-It deals no base damage, but still inflicts the Sky King's DB * Speed, which is doubled for the purpose of inflicting (Blunt) wounds, along with Suffocation 2 each time it's used.  which is doubled for the purposes of inflicting (Blunt) wounds, and applies a Suffocation 2 each time it's used.
+It deals no base damage, but still inflicts the Sky King's DB * Speed, which is doubled for the purpose of inflicting (Blunt) wounds, along with Suffocation 2 each time it's used.
 Crush automatically hits.

 **Peck** *(Speed 20, 16 AP)*
 Usable while on the ground.
 It's not actually a peck.
 It's actually a bite from a titanic bird's equally oversized beak.
 If this wounds a victim it inflicts both a Blunt (from the crushing force) and Slashing (from... being bitten) wound of the appropriate severity.
 It deals 20d20 damage, but has a -5 Accuracy penalty.
 If used against a Pinned opponent, this hits automatically.